 Each of the Company's non-employee directors who rendered services during fiscal 2000 received an annual fee of \$18,000 and has been reimbursed, upon request, for expenses incurred in attending Board of Directors' meetings.
-In addition, each non-employee member of the Audit and Compensation Committees received an annual fee of \$2,000 for each committee on which he served during fiscal 2000, except for Mr. Heinen who received a prorated amount of \$500 for joining the Audit Committee during fiscal 2000.
-Directors who are employees of the Company are not paid any separate fees for service as directors.
+In addition, each non-employee member of the Audit and Compensation Committees received an annual fee of \$2,000 for each committee on which he served during fiscal 2000, except for Mr. Heinen who received a prorated amount of \$500 for joining the Audit Committee late in fiscal 2000.
+Directors who are employees of the Company are not paid any separate fees for their service as a director.